passcryptum/docs/pages/overview/glossary.md

 ## PIN

-A sequence of digits, letters, and special characters that is equivalent to an origin password in a way to log in.
+A sequence of digits, letters, and special characters that is equivalent to an origin password in a way to signing in.

 Use a PIN, to secure an origin password.
 When you are logging in, someone may see it, or it may be recorded on a surveillance camera.

 ::: warning
-You will still need to know an origin password.
+You will still need to know the origin password.
 :::

 > [Set a PIN](../how-tos/pin.md#set-pin)